-The brand with the broadest selection of impressive quality jewelry would be Missoma.
-They seem to cover all grounds when it comes to finding great jewelry pieces; They have pieces for everyone, from chains and pendants to minimal designs and fashion statements.
-Their styles include customizable keepsakes, dainty pieces, and more timeless pieces that aren’t necessarily trending but hold remarkable heritage.
-The necklaces range in chain length and metal types, making it easy to find exactly what you are looking for, especially if you love stacking your necklaces.
+A brand with an all-encompassing collection of jewelry is Missoma.
+They have pieces for everyone, from chains and pendants to minimal designs and fashion statements.
+The necklaces range in chain length and metal types, making it easy to find exactly what you are looking for, especially if you love to stack necklaces.

 Best Dainty: Omi Woods

 Sometimes an outfit or mood doesn’t call for a chunky jewelry piece, and Omi Woods understands that.
-Their pieces are finely crafted and ethically handmade with fair-trade African gold and have globally sourced conflict-free metals designed to be worn every day.
-Designed to stand the test of time, each style ranges from metals and chain lengths.
-The custom approach makes these delicate pieces so special for any collection.
+Their dainty pieces are finely crafted and ethically handmade with fair-trade African gold.
+Designed for everyday wear, each style can be ordered in several metal options and chain lengths to best suit your personal taste and accommodate your budget.

 Best for Gifting: Mejuri

-A cult favorite, Mejuri’s popularity is a testament to its quality, broad array of options, approachable price point, and versatility.
-Whether you’re buying something for yourself or someone else, you can be sure to find a piece that fits your budget.
-Gift cards are also available so giftees can choose the pieces on their own.
-If you’re not sure what style would be best, Mejuri provides an online shopper that helps tailor your picks—a service that comes incredibly handy for the gifting season.
+Mejuri’s popularity is a testament to its quality, broad array of options, approachable pricing, and versatility.
+If you’re not sure what style would be best, Mejuri offers an online shopper that helps tailor your picks—a service that is exceptionally handy for the gifting season.

 Best Unisex: Maria Black

-If there's something that is rare when it comes to jewelry, it’s brands that are genderless in their designs.
-Creating a fluidity in styles can be difficult, but Maria Black masters this with ease.
-Styled on both men and women, the designs are universal, speaking to personal style over anything else.
-With both impact gold and lab-grown diamonds available, each piece is forward-thinking and sustainable.
+If there's something that is rare when it comes to jewelry, it is a brand that is genderless in its designs.
+That's because creating a true fluidity through universal wearability can be difficult, but Maria Black masters this with ease.
+And, with its prioritization of recycled metals and lab-grown diamonds, its collections are forward-thinking and sustainable, too.

 Best Sustainable: Laura Lombardi

-If there is one thing that Oma The Label excels at, it is creating gorgeously crafted pieces of jewelry that work for both everyday and statement occasions.
-Both trendy yet dipped in heritage, each design is unique to the brand yet meant to stand the test of time.
-Some favorites of ours are the Ojo necklace and Cuban Link Collection as well as the Obi Hoops and The Knot Bracelet.
-Each piece works with any style and circumstance you can think of—a huge win if you’re in the market for pieces that you can cherish forever.
+If there is one thing that Oma The Label excels at, it's creating supremely crafted gold, silver, and resin jewelry that is also versatile.
+Toeing the line between trendy and timeless, each piece meshes with virtually any style or circumstance you can think of—a huge win if you’re in the market for pieces that you can cherish longterm.

-JoeyBaby has a wide selection of gold-plated jewelry that still notes quality, intricacy, and craftsmanship.
-Born in NYC in 2020, the brand has mastered the art of personalization.
-Blending metal with a unique design of freshwater pearls, each piece is beautifully intricate and easy to style.
+JoeyBaby has a wide selection of pieces that prioritizes quality, intricacy, and craftsmanship.
+Born in 2020, the brand blends metal with a unique design of freshwater pearls that are surprisingly easy to style.

 “A key factor in determining a good quality piece of jewelry is its weight; gold and silver are weighty metals,” explains Johnson.
 “If you hold a precious metal-based piece next to an identical piece made out of metal alloy, you will feel the discrepancy.
 There are jewelers who will hollow out ring shanks, and/or thin out pendants to save on costs.
 Higher-end jewelry feels structurally complete versus feeling abnormally light or hollow.”

+Of course, pure metals generally don't fall into the affordable category; such jewels generally come from designers cutting corners and opting for mixed materials, like vermeil.
 According to Johnson, vermeil jewelry has at least two microns of gold plating on top of a pure sterling silver base.
 “For plated or vermeil jewelry, it’s important to look for evenness in gold color and to ensure that the plate/coating has a smooth, luxurious hand,” she says.
-“The karat weight of the gold being plated is also important: higher gold alloys like 18k or 24k are softer and therefore wear off more easily."
+“The karat weight of the gold being plated is also important.
+Higher gold [mixtures], like 18k or 24k, are softer and therefore wear off more easily."

 Sustainably & Ethically Made

 When looking to buy jewelry, it is important to consider how a piece was sourced and made.
-A great place to start is by looking into how the brand recycles or upcycles its materials.
-Following on from this, it is important that they also outline the process of their production line—is it ethical and cruelty-free?
+A great place to start is by looking into how the brand recycles its materials.
+It's important that it outlines its production process.
+Questions to consider are: Is it ethically made, with environmentally responsible processes and cruelty-free practices?
 Are the workers paid fairly?
-Also take note that brands have started making lab-grown diamonds which are inherently conflict-free, created in a lab versus mined from the earth.
+You may also take note of whether a brand does or doesn't make use of lab-grown diamonds, which are inherently conflict-free.

 Type of Metals